KLelkov/udacity-map-my-world/README.md

 # udacity-mapmy-world
-## Project 4: Map My World From Udacity Robotics Engeneer Nanodegree
+## Project 4: Map My World From Udacity Robotics Engineer Nanodegree

 ### How to install
 Simply put all three packages to the catkin_ws/src directory and run